 FROM THE SWAMP TO THE MEADOW: LEFT BRAIN, RIGHT BRAIN FUSION

 In most educational activities the focus is on learning how to do something effectively and elegantly and then encouraging the practice of behaviors, holding the thoughts and emotions that delivers success.
 In the self-improvement, mental health arena, we are presented with an apparently different task.
-People, who in many ways are survivors of life experiences and trauma, and in varying degrees competent and successful in their lives, present themselves with a problem, or set of problems that has them feeling bewildered, overwhelmed, helpless.
+People, who are survivors of life experiences and trauma, and competent and successful in their lives, present themselves to a healing consultant with a problem, or set of problems that has them feeling bewildered, overwhelmed, helpless.
 The intention of counseling is to help the client identify and then change behaviors, thoughts, feelings that have not worked with the hope that new behaviors, thoughts, emotions will be generated and these will work more effectively.
-The focus of much counseling practice is on what is not working with the hope that the person will learn how they can get from here to a better there.
-Traditionally many why type questions are asked with answers that defy explanation, and can take months or years of exploration to arrive at a workable answer with the final question remaining: now that you know why something happened, what are you going to do about it, when are you going to do it, how are you going to go about doing it.
-Well, I hope you get the picture.
+The focus of most counseling practice is on what is not working.
+There is a hope that the person will learn how they can get from here to a better there with some guidance.
+Traditionally many “why” type questions are asked with answers that have defied explanation.
+It can take months or years of exploration to arrive at a workable answer with the final question remaining: now that you know why something happened, what are you going to do about it, when are you going to do it, how are you going to go about doing it.
+The real work is yet to begin.
 Knowing why can be helpful, but usually exists in a past that is no longer the present.
-Presented problems also present only one point of view, remembered with selective memory that is not very accurate.
-Well, it’s a long list of stuck points, distortions and memories that are just not accurate and may not be true.
+Problems also present with one point of view, and this view is remembered with memory that is selective and not very accurate.

 The swamp to the meadow is a straight forward tool that helps present a map of the territory for getting from here to there.
-It asks the basic question,” if you want to be here (the meadow) why do you continue to practice thoughts, feelings, behaviors that leave you there (the swamp)”?
+It asks the basic question, “ if you want to be here (termed the meadow) why do you continue to practice thoughts, feelings, behaviors that leave you there (termed the swamp)? “